 The words ‘sleek’ and ‘stylish’ might not immediately spring to mind when you think of a Vauxhall Astra.
 That all changes the moment you clap eyes of the Astra GTC.
 It’s a car that takes lots of what makes the Astra so good to live with, and wraps it in a seriously smooth body.

-It’s less of a 3-door Astra than an Astra coupé - and in fact it shares only the door handles and an aerial with the 5-door Astra.
+It’s less of a three-door Astra than an Astra coupé - and in fact it shares only the door handles and an aerial with the five-door Astra.

 The heavily sculpted bonnet leads back to a windscreen that is large and steeply raked to aid aerodynamic performance.
 The two side doors are extremely large.
 In fact, everything about this car is large in personality.

 It manages to look svelte, chic, classy and purposeful all at the same time.